 (c) Upon written approval of Executive or beneficiaries entitled to payment of benefits pursuant to the terms of the Employment Agreement, Company may terminate this Trust prior to the time all benefit payments under the Employment Agreement have been made.
-All assets in the Trust at termination D-6
+All assets in the Trust at termination shall be returned to Company.